BarelyAPrincess/ChioriWebServer/docs/scripting/controllers.md

       // In some cases, actions could contain a subaction, it's your disgression to support them. throw new HttpError( 404 );

-    // Action will pass as provided
+    // Action will pass as-is
     switch ( action.toLowerCase() )
     {
       case "deleteall":